-As previously discussed, publication bias is the biggest limitation to this study.
-A total of 12 cases have been found in the literature and given these small numbers and the observational nature of the case reports the quality of evidence behind recommendations islow according to GRADE quality of evidence.
+- 329 As previously discussed, publication bias was the most significant limitation of this study.
+A total of 12 - 330 cases have been found in the literature, and given the small numbers and observational nature of the - 331 case reports, the quality of evidence behind recommendations is low according to the GRADE quality - 332 of evidence.